catalyst-fp7/documents/interoperability/interoperability.md

 Online community managers are natural users of specialized CI tools (when they know about them).
 However, we do not expect most participants to adopt such tools at the outset.
 Their first contact with CI tools will be when they see the tools' outputs, or subsets of their functionality, made directly available on popular Internet social networks and communication platforms.
 Interested participants can progressively move to the richer CI tools, and hopefully in time assume leadership roles themselves.

-In this model, moderators or participants can directly create structured representations of discussion in integrated CI platforms, or use a CI platform to distill structured representations from contributions made on more general purpose online discussion platforms and social networks (a practice we call harvesting).
+In this model, moderators or participants can directly create structured representations of conversation in integrated CI platforms, or use a CI platform to distill structured representations from contributions made on more general purpose online conversation platforms and social networks (a practice we call harvesting).

-The artifacts derived from the structured discussions by the CI tools, such as visualisations, synthesis, reports and attention mediation signals from computer analytics, will be sent back (as content or as references) to the discussion platforms, in the form of messages native to that platform (tweets, emails, facebook wall posts, etc.).
+The artifacts derived from the structured discussions by the CI tools, such as visualisations, synthesis, reports and attention mediation signals from computer analytics, will be sent back (as content or as references) to the conversation platforms, in the form of messages native to that platform (tweets, emails, facebook wall posts, etc.).
 For communication platforms which have appropriate integration mechanisms, javascript widgets can expose richer functionality such as dynamic visualisations, creativity widgets, or voting widgets.

 Some participants (or communities as a whole) may choose to migrate to the integration platforms for their richer environment; in general, this should only be a requirement for harvesters and moderators.